EvokeMadness/Lise/README.md

 	+ The screen can be attached to the head by snapping it behind the two tabs on the left and right sides of the face.
 	+ The screen can be removed and replaced with different facial features by inserting a 3 mm rod through the channel on the back side of the head.
 - Refer to 'assembly.pdf' for a detailed exploded view.

+## A note from the designer

+Hey!
+Thanks for checking out my design and I hope you have a good time with it.
+If you've printed and assembled this design I'd love to see it.
+Post a make of this model to the Printables page assembled.
+If you have any issues with the model please let me know and you can even open an issue on this model's [GitHub](https://github.com/EvokeMadness/Lise-fff) page.
+If you have any suggestions for this model please leave a comment.
+The source files for this design can be found on its [GitHub](https://github.com/EvokeMadness/Lise-fff) page.

+Happy printing!